urschrei/pyzotero/readme.md

  * `group_collection_item(group ID, collection ID, item ID)`, returns a specific collection's item from a specific group
  * `group_collection_top(group ID, collection ID)`, returns a specific collection's top-level items from a specific group
  * `collection_items(collection ID)`, returns items from the specified collection
  * `get_subset(item IDs)`, accepts a single argument: a list of Item IDs.
 Returns a list containing item dicts.
-This can be used to retrieve an arbitrary set of non-andjacent items.
+This can be used to retrieve an arbitrary set of non-adjacent items.
 Limited to 50 items per call.

 **Example of returned Item data:**